The Elder Scrolls IV: Oblivion: Reception

 Oblivion received universal acclaim from critics, and became a commercial success.
-The game had shipped 1.7 million copies by April 10, 2006, sold over 3 million copies by January 2007, and over 3.5 million by November 2011.
+The game had shipped 1.7 million copies by April 10, 2006, and sold over 3 million copies by January 2007.
+US sales were 3.3 million by November 2011.
 Electronic Entertainment Design and Research, a market research firm, estimates that the game has sold 9.5 million copies worldwide.
 Reviewers praised the game for its impressive graphics, expansive game world, and schedule-driven NPCs.
 Eurogamer editor Kristan Reed stated that the game "successfully unites some of the best elements of RPG, adventure and action games and fuses them into a relentlessly immersive and intoxicating whole."
 GameSpots Greg Kasavin wrote that compared to Morrowind, which was one of the best role-playing games he has seen in years, "Oblivion is hands-down better, so much so that even those who'd normally have no interest in a role-playing game should find it hard to resist getting swept up in this big, beautiful, meticulously crafted world."
 X-Plays Jason D'Aprile stated, "All the games in this series have been known for their sheer vastness and freedom of choice, but the Elder Scrolls IV takes that concept and runs with it."

 GamesTM editors noted that the game is "heavily steeped in RPG tradition, however, its appeal stretches far beyond the hardcore RPG demographic thanks to its ease of play, boundless ambition and focused attention to detail."
 Scott Tobias of The A.V.
 Club wrote that the game is "worth playing for the sense of discovery—each environment looks different from the last and requires a nuanced reaction—makes the action addictive."
 GameZone staff commented on how one can spend a lot of the gameplay time by leveling up his or her character, doing various quests, and customizing the character before even starting the main quest.
 IGN editor Charles Onyett praised the game's storytelling and "easy to navigate menus".